 When expecting your first child, there’s a lot to remember — you may already have a six-page checklist.
 Purchasing a stroller is likely to be on there somewhere, so here are some safety tips to remember when buying and using one:

 You wouldn’t park a car without its brakes on, and the same should apply to your stroller.
-It’s highly recommended to engage them whenever you stop or idle.
+It’s important that you engage them whenever you stop or idle.

-The best brakes to go for are those consisting of locking mechanisms within the wheels rather than ones that use pressure (source).
-When buying, try them out — they should be easy to operate, even while wearing flip-flops.
+The best brakes to go for consist of locking mechanisms within the wheels rather than ones that use pressure (3).
+When shopping in person, try them out — they should be easy to operate, even while wearing flip-flops.

 We also recommend brakes that lock two wheels as opposed to one.
 This will provide extra security.

 Another thing to watch out for is where the brake lever sits.
 Poorly-designed strollers may have one sitting in the front where an older child can reach.
-Verify that it’s out of range for your child.
+Verify that it’s out of range for your child so they don’t activate it while you’re moving or deactivate it while you’re parked.

 2. Seat Belt and Harness